Raoul Wallenberg: Mission to Budapest

-When Wallenberg reached the Swedish legation in Budapest on July 9, 1944, the intense Nazi campaign to deport the Jews of Hungary almost entirely to Auschwitz had already been under way for several months.
+When Wallenberg reached the Swedish legation in Budapest on 9 July 1944, the intense Nazi campaign to deport the Jews of Hungary to Auschwitz had already been underway for several months.
 The transports from Hungary were halted with few exceptions by Miklós Horthy two days earlier in large part because he was warned by Roosevelt, Churchill, the King of Sweden and even the Pope after the very vocal Swiss grass roots protests against the mass murder in Auschwitz.
-Between May and early July 1944, Eichmann and his associates had deported more than 400,000 Jews by freight train.
-All but 15,000 were sent directly to the German Auschwitz-Birkenau concentration camp in southern Poland.
-By the time of Wallenberg's arrival there were only 230,000 Jews remaining in Hungary.
-With fellow Swedish diplomat Per Anger, and Miklos “Moshe” Krausz, they issued "protective passports" (German: Schutz-Pass), which identified the bearers as Swedish subjects awaiting repatriation and thus prevented their deportation.
+Between May and early July 1944, Eichmann and his associates deported more than 400,000 Jews by freight train.
+All but 15,000 were sent directly to the Auschwitz-Birkenau concentration camp in southern Poland.
+By the time of Wallenberg's arrival, there were only around 230,000 Jews remaining in Hungary.
+With fellow Swedish diplomat Per Anger, and Miklos "Moshe" Krausz, they issued "protective passports" (German: Schutzpass), which identified the bearers as Swedish subjects awaiting repatriation and thus prevented their deportation.
 Although not legal, these documents looked official and were generally accepted by German and Hungarian authorities, who sometimes were also bribed.
 The Swedish legation in Budapest also succeeded in negotiating with the German authorities so that the bearers of the protective passes would be treated as Swedish citizens and be exempt from having to wear the yellow badge required for Jews.
 When the German government said the travel passes were invalid, Wallenberg appealed for help from Baroness Elisabeth Kemény, wife of Baron Gábor Kemény, Hungarian Minister for Foreign Affairs in Budapest.
 She convinced her husband to have 9,000 passes honoured.

 With the money mostly raised for the War Refugee Board by American Jews, Wallenberg rented 32 buildings in Budapest and declared them to be extraterritorial, protected by diplomatic immunity.
 He put up signs such as "The Swedish Library" and "The Swedish Research Institute" on their doors and hung oversized Swedish flags on the front of the buildings to bolster the deception.
 The buildings eventually housed almost 10,000 people.

 Sandor Ardai, one of the drivers working for Wallenberg, recounted what Wallenberg did when he intercepted a trainload of Jews about to leave for Auschwitz:

-At the height of the program, more than 350 people were involved in the rescue of Jews.
+At the height of the program, more than 350 people were involved in the rescue of Jews in Budapest.
 Sister Sára Salkaházi was caught sheltering Jewish women and was killed by members of the Arrow Cross Party.